ibm777p2/BoxTotal/Privacy-Policy.md

 Respectful and honest interactions are expected from all users.
 Any inappropriate behavior may result in account suspension or termination.

 ### 6. Posting and Use of Images
 Users can upload images of boxers.
-By doing so, you confirm that you have the rights to use these images and grant Box Total the right to use them within the platform.
+By doing so, you confirm that you have the rights to use these images and grant Box Total the right to use them within the platform, along with images provided via the NEWSDATA.IO API.

 ### 7. AI-Generated Content
 Box Total provides AI-generated boxing-related content for user convenience.
 We do not guarantee the accuracy or completeness of AI-generated content.